OlegVard/SimpleNeuronNetwork/README.md

 # SimpleNeuronNetwork
-This netwook converting dollars into euro it have 1 hidden layer and use backpropagation
+This netwook converting dollars into euro.
+It have 1 hidden layer and use backpropagation